KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

 To test this class on the unit level we need to mock both `HttpClient` and `ILogger`. `IsSuccess` method cannot be mocked so despite the fact we are testing `SomeDataRetriever` on a unit level we will be also testing the behavior of the `IsSuccess` method.
-We need to know this trait of extension methods - when classes which are using extension methods are unit tested not only the logic of these classes are tested.
+We need to know this trait of extension methods - when classes that use extension methods are unit tested not only the logic of these classes are tested.
 Extension methods logic is also tested.
 As a result unit tests for class consuming extension methods can fail and the reason for this could be an error in extension method implementation.
-This is one of the negative impacts of extension methods on the testability of the classes which are using them.
+This is one of the negative impacts of extension methods on the testability of the classes that use them.
 Having that said let's write a unit test for unsuccessfully retrieving data with `SomeDataRetriever`.

 ```
 [Test]